Dengue and severe dengue

 Not only is the number of cases increasing as the disease spreads to new areas, but explosive outbreaks are occurring.
 The threat of a possible outbreak of dengue fever now exists in Europe and local transmission of dengue was reported for the first time in France and Croatia in 2010 and imported cases were detected in 3 other European countries.
 In 2012, an outbreak of dengue on the Madeira islands of Portugal resulted in over 2000 cases and imported cases were detected in mainland Portugal and 10 other countries in Europe.

 In 2013, cases have occurred in Florida (United States of America) and Yunnan province of China.
 Dengue also continues to affect several South American countries, notably Costa Rica, Honduras and Mexico.
 In Asia, Singapore has reported an increase in cases after a lapse of several years and outbreaks have also been reported in Laos.
 In 2014, trends indicate increases in the number of cases in the People's Republic of China, the Cook Islands, Fiji, Malaysia and Vanuatu, with Dengue Type 3 (DEN 3) affecting the Pacific Island countries after a lapse of over 10 years.
 Dengue was also reported in Japan after a lapse of over 70 years.
+In 2015 an increase in the number of cases was reported in Brazil and several neighbouring countries.
+The Pacific island countries of Fiji, Tonga and French Polynesia have continued to record cases.

 An estimated 500 000 people with severe dengue require hospitalization each year, a large proportion of whom are children.
 About 2.5% of those affected die.